waltterimynttinen/waltterimynttinen/README.md

 I'm a master's student in Information and Communication Technology at Turun yliopisto - University of Turku - Software Development - Data Analytics - Cloud

-Currently working on AWS certifications and learning more about device agnostic design.
+Currently working on AWS certifications and learning more about essential Data Engineerin skills via the Microsoft Skills for jobs program!

 Check out my website! - https://waltterimynttinen.github.io/website/